virajbhutada/Students-Grievance-Management-System/README.md

 ## XAMPP Server Localhost

 The system is meticulously developed and rigorously tested on the **XAMPP Server Localhost**.
 This ensures seamless deployment and optimal functionality, providing a reliable foundation for the Students' Grievance System.
-For information on setting up XAMPP, please refer to the [XAMPP documentation](https://www.apachefriends.org)
+For information on setting up XAMPP, please refer to the [XAMPP Official Website](https://www.apachefriends.org)

 ---